wp-plugins/soundcloud-sound-competition/readme.txt

 == Changelog ==

+= 0.9.2.5 =
+* Added additional viewing option with choice in the admin.

 = 0.9.2.4 =
 * Added sorting on last uploaded and highest rating on the competition page.

 = 0.9.2.3 =
 * Updated to new Soundcloud API.